Post Fire Repairs and Restoration Boise, Idaho Locals Rely On

 Another option for restoring your home’s flooring after a fire is putting down new floorboards and carpeting.

 Floorboards can be removed one by one, repaired, and then put back into place to cover up any burn marks or black smudges on your floor.

 Floorboards can also be replaced entirely if they were destroyed by the fire, but this often makes the job more expensive.

 Carpeting is another good option for covering up any burn marks on your subflooring due to smoke damage or water damage from firefighting efforts.

 The carpet padding underneath is what usually gets damaged, so you can just rip out and replace the padding before stapling down a new carpet.

 Fire Safety Tips

-After Boise fire damage restoration is done, you must know about fire safety tips to prevent any future fires.
+After fire damage restoration in Boise is done, you must know about fire safety tips to prevent any future fires.

 - Make sure you don’t overload electrical outlets with too many appliances plugged in at once.